-- Provide sufficient warm clothing. - Ensure that appropriate PPE, such as thick warm gloves and anti-slip shoes are provided when moving frozen goods. - Ensure that new workers are acclimatised adequately before they start work in a coldenvironment. - Educate workers on recognising the symptoms of cold stress such as nausea, fatigue and dizziness. - Schedule regular rest breaks in warm areas.
-Whenever possible, allow for longer restperiods for workers working in cold environments. - · Practice buddy system when working in a cold environment. - Install emergency latch-release devices, doors capable of opening from both inside and outside, alarm systems or intercom systems to prevent workers from being accidentallytrapped in a cold environment. - Practice good housekeeping, for example, organise items to minimise the time workers are required to work in cold environments. - Provide anti-slip installations to prevent slips, trips and falls.
+- Provide sufficient warm clothing. - Ensure that appropriate PPE, such as thick warm gloves and anti-slip shoes are provided when moving frozen goods. - Ensure that new workers are acclimatised adequately before they start work in a cold environment. - Educate workers on recognising the symptoms of cold stress such as nausea, fatigue and dizziness. - Schedule regular rest breaks in warm areas.
+Whenever possible, allow for longer rest periods for workers working in cold environments. - Practise buddy system when working in a cold environment. - Install emergency latch-release devices, doors capable of opening from both inside and outside, alarm systems or intercom systems to prevent workers from being accidentally trapped in a cold environment. - Practise good housekeeping, for example, organise items to minimise the time workers are required to work in cold environments.